 Getting timely and appropriate help for a depression relapse can make a big difference.
 Psychiatrists and psychiatric nurse practitioners can help you understand your symptoms and choose the best treatment option for your health goals, whether that’s a referral for therapy and/or a medication or non-drug treatment like TMS.

-What Treatments Help with Depression Relapse?
+What Treatments Help Relapse Depression?

 When Should I Seek Treatment for Depression or a Depression Relapse?

-It’s time to schedule a mental health check up if you have a history of depression and have started to notice one or more of the relapse signs listed above or if you’re having thoughts, emotions or behaviors that are affecting your relationships, your work or your sense of well-being.
+It’s time to schedule a mental health check-up if you have a history of depression and have started to notice one or more of the relapse signs listed above or if you’re having thoughts, emotions, or behaviors that are affecting your relationships, your work, or your sense of well-being.
 It can be helpful to treat yourself like your own best friend.
 If someone you care about asked you what they should do about your symptoms, how would you guide them?